wavemotion-dave/ColecoDS/README.md

 common keyboard keys -  enough to get most MSX1 cart games running...
 In Game Options you can also override the '?' key to be any mappable MSX key.
 For the few games that still require the MSX arrows to play - you can emulate that via the D-PAD in Game Options.
-As of version 6.1 there is also a custom overlay for "MSX Full" keyboard in both International and Japanese styles.
+You can also select a full-sized MSX keyboard in game options (or in global options to set a default for MSX machines).

 Keyboards :
 -----------------------
 A number of full keyboard overlays have been designed to bring more accuracy and enjoyment to the emulation.
-You can choose these on a per-game basis in Configuration.
+You can choose these on a per-game basis in Game Options configuration.
+If you choose 'Full Keyboard' you will get a keyboard that matches the style of the machine being emulated.
+Or you can choose 'Alpha Keyboard' for a simplified keyboard that is a little easier to type on with your fingers (keys are a little bigger than they would be for specialized full keyboards - useful for text adventures where specialized keys aren't usually needed).

 ![Adam Keyboard](images/adam.png) ![MSX Keyboard](images/msx1.png) ![CreatiVision Keyboard](images/creativision.png)